-Each auralisation can only be made for one single receiver, as one can only be listen at one given position at a given time.
-The direction of the receiver also important, as it will be the orientation of the receiver (being the simulated dummy head in auralisation).
+Any auralisation is specific to a single receiver, as a listener will be at one given position at a given time.
+The orientation of the receiver also affects the auralisation, so it should be properly set in the Job List.

-- If you want to make an auralisation with multiple sound sources from different directions with different sound files, make a job for each sound source or use the "Multi source/signal auralisation expert". - If you want the same sound file from multiple sound sources, you can just make one job including all the sound sources. - If you want different sound files from same position, you can also just make one job, and use it for multiple convolutions later.
+- If you want to make an auralisation with multiple sound sources with different sound files, make a job for each sound source or use the Multi source/signal auralisation expert (see the Offline Auralisations section). - For an auralisation where the same sound file is used from multiple sound sources (e.g. a loudspeaker system), you can simply create one job in which all the relevant sound sources are active. - For different sound files played from the same source position to the same receiver, you can reuse the same job in different convolutions.